vedshivade/DocGPT/README.md

 DocGPT is an interactive GUI application that allows users to upload PDF files and ask GPT-3.5 questions about the content of those files.
 DocGPT will only pull information from a selected file and will report the pages in which it found that information.

 ## Screenshots
-The relational feature of this browser is still in progress.
-It does not work very well just yet.
 <p align="center">
   <b>Example Queries:</b><br>
   <img src="question1.png" width="500"><br>